shaunvxc/vm-crash-course/README.md

 - This is a very terse course (aimed at professional programmers)
 - Each exercise was designed to be completed in `< 1 hour`.
-- The first exercises of each chapter require some infra-structures so may take a little longer.
+- The first exercises of each chapter may require some infra-structures so may take a little longer.
 - Your medium must to be a system programming language like C -- there's no point in trying to learn how things work under the hood if one is always